 VGs Latin Vulgate, Sixtine recension, 1590.

-The primary weight of external evidence generally goes to the original language manuscripts.
-The Codex Leningrad B 19A and the Aleppo Codex are almost always preferred.
+The primary weight of external evidence generally goes to the original language manuscripts, and the Codex Leningrad B 19A and the Aleppo Codex are almost always preferred.
 In Old Testament Textual Criticism, the Masoretic text is our starting point and should only be abandoned as a last resort.
-While it is true that the Masoretic Text is not perfect, there needs to be a heavy burden of proof if we are to go with an alternative source (e.g., LXX, AT, SYR, VG) for our reading.
-All the evidence needs to be examined before we conclude that a reading in the Masoretic Text is a corruption.
+While it is true that the Masoretic Text is not perfect, there needs to be a heavy burden of proof in we are to go with an alternative reading.
+All of the evidence needs to be examined before concluding that a reading in the Masoretic Text is corrupt.
 The Septuagint continues to be very much important today and is used by textual scholars to help uncover copyists’ errors that might have crept into the Hebrew manuscripts either intentionally or unintentionally.
 However, it cannot do it alone without the support of other sources.
-There are a number of times when you might have the Syriac, Septuagint, Dead Sea Scroll, and the Vulgate that are at odds with the Masoretic Text, and the preferred choice should not be the MT.
+There are a number of times when you might have the Syriac, Septuagint, Dead Sea Scrolls, Aramaic Targums, and the Vulgate that are at odds with the Masoretic Text the preferred choice should not be the MT.

 The Old Testament Text